CAP: Evaluation of Persuasive and Creative Image Generation: Methodology

 \subsection{Creativity}

-Prior work \cite{creativity} defines creativity as uniqueness of the image.
-While uniqueness can make the image more creative and effective, it might result in irrelevant images to the text ($AR_m$).
-Based on the creativity definition and alignment criteria, we define creativity in the context of advertisement image generation as (1) being distant from an image which simply shows the objects in the message, and (2) conveying the message.
-Thus, the probability of the image being unique increases when it includes additional visual elements not explicitly mentioned in the prompt.

-We introduce a creativity score as the text-image alignment score between the prompt and image (expected to be high) divided by the cosine similarity between the CLIP features of the image and the objects in the text, $sim(I_{gen}, obj$), which is expected to be low.
+We define creativity in the context of advertisement image generation as (1) uniqueness, i.e. being distant from an image which simply shows the objects in the message, while maintaining (2) relevance, i.e. conveying the intended action-reason message.
+We posit that the probability of the image being unique should increase when it includes additional visual elements not explicitly mentioned in the prompt.
+Thus, we introduce a creativity score with two components: (1) cosine similarity between the CLIP features of the image and the objects in the text, $Sim(I_{gen}, obj$) (expected to be low for unique images); and (2) text-image alignment between the prompt/message and image (expected to be high for relevant images).
 We formulate the creativity score ($C_{obj}$) as follows: